noislabs/whitepaper/src/performance.md

 bots that are well connected to drand nodes using various transports (HTTP, pubsub, gRPC) and submit a transaction to the Nois chain containing the beacon immediately when they first see it.

-If the bots had to scan the Noid chain or even various customer chains to check if a round was requested, valuable time is lost.
+If the bots had to scan the Nois chain or even various customer chains to check if a round was requested, valuable time is lost.
 A beacon request might already be in a mempool but is not yet committed to a block.
 Or it is in a block but the block's events are not yet indexed.